turingschool/curriculum/source/projects/binary_search_tree.markdown

 #### `leaves`

+A leaf is a node that has no left or right value.
 How many leaf nodes are on the tree?

 ```ruby
 tree.leaves